-Canonical URL Guide: Prevent Duplicate Content with rel=canonical
+Canonical URL Guide: rel=canonical for Duplicate Content

 The rel=canonical tag tells search engines which URL is the authoritative version of a page.
 Learn when to use it, common mistakes, and how to audit your site.